Direct Line car insurance review

 You can choose between fully comprehensive or third party, fire & theft car insurance with Direct Line.
 Fully comprehensive car insurance is the most extensive with cover for damage to both your vehicle and a third party's vehicle, as well as property.
 Third party, fire & theft car insurance is less comprehensive as it only covers damage to third party vehicles or claims for your vehicle related to fire and theft.
 You can also get third party only car insurance but this is not currently offered by Direct Line.
 More information on the different car insurance types can be found in our article, 'What are the different types of car insurance?'

 Direct Line offers a range of car insurance policy cover levels.
-You can choose between two comprehensive car insurance policies; Comprehensive and Comprehensive Plus, and a third party, fire & theft policy.
-In addition, you can also insure more than one vehicle on a multi-car insurance policy or choose a telematics DrivePlus policy for drivers aged 25 and under.
-More information on Direct Line's DrivePlus Insurance can be found below.
+You can choose between three comprehensive car insurance policies; Essentials, Comprehensive and Comprehensive Plus, and a third party, fire & theft policy.
+In addition, you can also insure more than one vehicle on a multi-car insurance policy or choose a telematics DrivePlus policy for drivers aged 26 and under.

 Direct Line car insurance policy summary